Deniya96/MCPanel/README.md

 ng serve
 ```

-Once running, the panel will be available at `http://localhost:4200` (or another port, depending on your configuration).
+Once running, the panel will be available at `http://localhost:4200`.

 ## Features